Falling Slowly: Critical reception

 Response to "Falling Slowly" was generally positive.
-Glen Hansard's and Marketa Irglova's performances of "Falling Slowly" on screen and on stage amazed so many people that Bob Dylan wanted them to be his opening act on his World Tour.
+Glen Hansard's and Marketa Irglova's performances of "Falling Slowly" on screen and on stage led to Bob Dylan asking them to be his opening act on his World Tour.

 In popular culture

 Adam Levine and Addison Agen, the 2017 finalist on the thirteenth season of the U.S. The Voice performed the song as a duet in the 2017 Top 4 finalist stage of the performances.

 The song was featured prominently on the Fox show, Last Man on Earth sung by Jason Sudeikis and Will Forte.

+The song was featured on Power Ballad, as the main character Rick Power wanders Dublin streets and walks past a busker that sings it, in a clear reference to the film Once.